Tylous/Limelighter/README.md

 # Limelighter

-A tool which creates a spoof code signing certificates and sign binaries and DLL files to help evade EDR products and avoid MSS and sock scruitney.
+A tool that creates a spoof code signing certificates and sign binaries and DLL files to help evade EDR products and avoid MSS and SoCs.
 LimeLighter can also use valid code signing certificates to sign files.

 ## Contributing
 LimeLighter was developed in golang.

-Make sure that the following are installed on your OS
+Make sure that the following are installed on your OS:

 ```
 openssl